sharmapuneet/weather-forecasting/README.md

-# Weather Forecasting
+# Sidebar

-Weather Forecasting consists of the the sidebar which shows the weather of the city, delayed routes and ramp chart.
+Sidebar shows the weather of the city, delayed routes and ramp chart.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).